hashicorp/katakoda/vault-granular-access-control/step-app-3.md

 ### 3️⃣ with the API docs

-Select the Transit API tab to view the [Transit API documentation](https://www.vaultproject.io/api-docs/secret/transit).
+Select the Transit API tab to read the [Transit API documentation](https://www.vaultproject.io/api-docs/secret/transit).

 The [encrypt